 - maintaining good posture

-Be careful not to overdo it though.
-Avoid any stretching that causes pain.
-It’s best to stretch stiff muscles after you’ve completed some light aerobic exercise.
+Be careful not to overdo it.
+It’s best to stretch stiff muscles after you’ve done some light aerobic exercise to warm up.
 This will help you avoid injury.
-Other tips for healthy stretching include:
+Here are a few other tips for healthy stretching:

 - Move gently.